-Every Friday in the year of 2019 I have been releasing (and will continue to release) a live performance video of a fresh song of mine that has yet to make an album.
-Some of the releases I play the song solo and on others I'll enlist the help of some of my amazingly talented friends.
+Every Friday I release a live performance video of a fresh song of mine that has yet to make an album.
+Some of the releases I play solo and on others I enlist the help of some of my amazingly talented friends.

 All 52 of the of the songs from 2019 as well as the new ones for 2020 can be viewed by clicking the link below.
 If you enjoy them please SHARE SHARE SHARE and also Subscribe to my YouTube Channel (https://www.youtube.com/channel/UCt1OMntocEej-YZOatY_jcw) so you can get the freshness when it is freshest!!!!

 Thank you for the undying love and support of me and my music.
 Love y'all